 Setts and cobbles are both exceptionally durable paving options.
 They are ideal for high traffic areas and can handle exposure to the typical weather in Britain.
 Cobbles and setts are available in a wide range of colours, textures and materials.
 Both can be laid to create unique patterns and designs or edging alongside natural stone paving slabs/.
 It’s down to preference as to which one you prefer for your project.

 Why Cobblestones and Cobble Setts Are Ideal For Driveways And Patios

 Cobblestones can be used as decorative edging or for your driveway and patio area.
-The great things about cobble paving is that its resilient and strong, making it ideal for high traffic areas.
+The great things about cobble paving is that it's resilient and strong, making it ideal for high traffic areas.
 Cobble setts are able to withstand heavy weights, when laid correctly, and look very attractive too.
 They are particularly well suited to being used across an entire area also - they make great full driveway projects and make constructing a stylish pathway simple.

-The natural stone used in cobblestone edging can make sure an uneven appearance.
-However, we feel this particularly pleasing to the eye and works really well with a period property.
+The natural stone used in cobblestone edging can make sure of an uneven appearance.
+However, we feel this is particularly pleasing to the eye and works really well with a period property.
 Paving setts also make excellent paving stones for modern properties, in the right setting and surroundings.
 The variety in shapes, sizes, colours and materials of stone setts means they can look perfect in many settings, against many different homes and gardens.

 Designing Unique Paving With Cobblestone Setts

 Throughout the years, stone cobbles have been used for paving.
 Commonly brick setts have been used to pave the cobble streets across many medieval towns across the UK and Europe.
 However, more recently, cobble paving is a popular design tool for landscape gardeners.
 Cobble setts are versatile, providing great options for imaginative garden patio and pathway designs.

 Here are just five of the way you can go about designing unique paving with cobble stones for the garden.